 This brings me onto my own foray into NFTs and the music world.
 You may have heard recently that Nashville band, the Kings of Leon released their new album, ‘When You See Yourself’ as an NFT.
 This has the potential to change the record industry for good and send it off in a myriad of different directions.
 Being a fan of the band and intrigued by the technology, I decided to purchase one.
 I wanted to be part of digital music history.

 So, what would I actually be getting with this purchase?
-I’d get an NFT that displayed a special version of the album artwork.
+I’d get an NFT featuring a special version of the album artwork.
 Coupled with this I’d also get a downloadable music file as well as a physical special edition, gold-coloured vinyl record of their latest album.
 There was also the possibility that other benefits would be added on at a later date.
 The NFT would only be on sale for two weeks and once the sale was over, no more would be made.
 Ever.
 There was the collectible hook and that’s what dragged many in.

 The band teamed up with a company called Yellowheart to achieve this who were actually co-founded by another well-known band, The Chainsmokers.
 Yellowheart is a fully decentralized platform that runs on a public blockchain.
 In basic terms, a blockchain is a digital ledger that can continuously keep an updated record.
 In the case of cryptocurrency, it can keep track of which digital wallet holds a certain amount of, for example, Bitcoin.
 In the NFT world, and with the new Kings of Leon album, it does the same.
 It knows how many NFTs have been purchased, where they are stored, and how many are available.